suborbital/docs/website/docs/se2/get-started.md

+---
+pagination_prev: null
+pagination_next: null
+---

-# Getting started with Compute
+# Getting started with Suborbital Extension Engine (SE2)

 ## Installation

-To use Compute, you'll need an environment token and the Subo command line tool.
-The environment token allows Compute to authenticate with our service that manages metadata storage, telemetry, and more.
+To use SE2, you'll need an environment token and the Subo command line tool.
+The environment token allows SE2 to authenticate with our service that manages metadata storage, telemetry, and more.

-### Install Subo: the Compute CLI
+### Install Subo: the SE2 CLI

 If you use macOS, you can use [Homebrew](https://brew.sh) to install the `subo` command line tool: